 - Team - players playing on the same side

 - Throng- busy people

-- Tribe - a group of people often of relatives.
-They live together in remote area, speak same language and have same culture.
+- Tribe - a group of people often of relatives They live together in a remote area, speak the same language and have the same culture.

-- Troupe – group of performers such as dancers or singers who work and travel together.
+- Troupe - a group of performers such as dancers or singers who work and travel together

-- Band - a group of students of same age came together on the basis if same ability.
+- Band - a group of students of the same age, came together based on the same ability.

-- Family- group of people who are related to each other.
+- Family- a group of people who are related to each other